rburmorrison/go-argue/README.md

 }
 ```

-Usage information is automatically generated and can be viewed with `yourbinary -h`.
+Usage information is automatically generated and can be viewed with `yourbinary --help`.

 ```
 [user@localhost Desktop]$ yourbinary --help